audreyshub/my-first-jekyll-site/index.md

     component: contact_block.html
     type: contactblock
     title: Contact Me
-    subtitle: Hi there!
-Thank you so much for your interest in working together.
+    subtitle: Thank you so much for your interest in working together.
 Please tell me a bit about your project here.
 Looking forward to hearing from you!
 menus:
   main:
     weight: 1